Margaret Field

 Margaret Field (née Margaret Joy Morlan; May 10, 1922 – November 6, 2011) was an American film actress usually billed as Maggie Mahoney after her marriage to actor Jock Mahoney.
 The mother of actress Sally Field, she was best known for her work in two science-fiction films, The Man from Planet X (1951) and Captive Women (1952) and played dozens of roles in various television series.

 Early years

 Margaret Joy Morlan was born on May 10, 1922, in Houston, Texas, the daughter of Joy Beatrice (née Bickeley) and Wallace Miller Morlan.
-Late in the 1930s, her family and she moved to Pasadena, California.
+Late in the 1930s, Field and her family moved to Pasadena, California, a suburb of Los Angeles.